 Re-reading of text is quite common because kids are missing bits and pieces of what they’re reading.
 They re-read the selection so it will make sense to them.
 This can occur with kids at all levels of reading whether they are: above, at, or below grade level.
 Fortunately, this can easily improve, again, with simple activities.
 This can happen when your eyes are not working fluidly.

 Does your child have room for improvement?

-Your child can improve the number of words they read per minute with short, daily reading fluency training, like that in our Summer Reading Program.
+Your child can improve the number of words they read per minute with short, daily reading fluency training, like that in our Reading Program.
 With our training, you can not only reach the higher ends of these word-per-minute guidelines, but you can excel past them.
 We have seen some kids read twice as many words-per-minute as when they started within a couple of months.

 The methods in our phonetic fluency training focus directly on improving 5 areas of visual processing, 6 areas of auditory processing, and the 2 areas of tactile/kinesthetic processing that are most critical for reading and learning.
 We train your eyes to track more efficiently.
 Our reading drills are different from other reading fluency programs in that we start by focusing on training your eyes at the most bare-bones level.
 We start with drills that speed up your letter and word recognition processes.
 Then, we build your rapid automatized retrieval, which improves the speed at which you can look at a word, recognize, and say the word.

 We also make sure that students read the drills out loud to build their auditory processing systems at the same time.
 We have students chart the words per minute they read and mistakes per minute they made each day.
 They love competing against their previous records by seeing their words-per-minute go up and mistakes per minute go down.

 What Do You Do to Improve Reading Fluency?